Clapham Common in London was my goal during a London research trip hunting for Oswald Chambers’ Bible Training College.

 45 Clapham Common North

-Small matters, but pertinent to my tale.
+These small matters are pertinent to my tale.

 Clapham Common is the largest park in London.

-While at God’s Bible School, Oswald savored the experience of actually living in community with other believers.
+While at God’s Bible School, Oswald savored the experience of actually living in a community with other believers.

 God’s Bible School inspiration